 Can You Freeze This?

-Yes!
+Yes.
 With or without frosting, I like to slice this low carb carrot cake into 8 pieces and freeze each slice in a resealable bag.
 To thaw, let it sit in the fridge until it reaches your desired temp and texture.

-Low Carb Carrot CakePrint Recipe Pin Recipe
+Keto Carrot CakePrint Recipe Pin Recipe

 - 4 Eggs